lad-sapienza/ceraloop/README.md

 - `/users/me` returns only `id`: ensure your role has read access to `directus_users` fields (`id, first_name, last_name, email, avatar`).
 - HTTPS not working on custom domain: wait for GitHub Pages to provision the certificate, then enable “Enforce HTTPS”.
 - Deep links 404 on Pages: make sure `public/404.html` is deployed.
+- Help markdown not styled: verify Tailwind Typography plugin is installed and enabled in `tailwind.config.cjs` and that `help.md` is imported with `?raw`.
+- Self-registration fails: ensure your Directus role permits POST `/users` (and `/files` for avatar).
+Alternatively handle registration via a secure backend.

 ## Contributing